7596ff/website/content/posts/2019-08-23-artist-somasis-hints-at-new-album/index.md

 Music producer Somasis (Kylie J. McClain) has recently hinted at a new album.

-In a tweet, the popular producer speculated on whether or not another aritst known as SGAP or SoGreatAndPowerful would return, then alluded to a new project.
+In a tweet, the popular producer speculated on whether or not another artist known as SGAP or SoGreatAndPowerful would return, then alluded to a new project.

 {{ twitter(id="1164909467747700738",